-LYSAGHT FLATDEK®
+LYSAGHT FLATDEK® II

-FLATDEK® is a long-span cladding particularly suited to home improvement projects like room additions, carports and awnings.
-The underside of FLATDEK® features clean uninterrupted lines, with an attractive gloss finish ensuring visual appeal.
-FLATDEK® may be used on pitches from as low as 2° (1 in 30).
+FLATDEK® II is a long-span cladding particularly suited to home improvement projects such as room additions, carports and awnings.
+The underside of FLATDEK® II features clean uninterrupted lines, with an attractive gloss finish ensuring visual appeal.

+FLATDEK® II may be used on pitches from as low as 2° (1 in 30).
 A lower pitch of 1.5° can be used if built with a gutter all around.
 Where the spans exceed the values in the table, higher pitches should be used.